proximcreation/Boilerplate/README.md

 ## Heroku
 This Boilerplate comes with a Procfile for Heroku.

-## Swagger
+## API Doc
-This Boilerplate comes with Swagger.
+This Boilerplate comes with API Doc.

 ## Credits
 Very inspired from [MEAN.JS](http://meanjs.org/).